-God hears only the prayers of those who are acceptable to him by faith in Jesus.
-This is what it means to pray "in Jesus Name".
+This is what it means to pray "in Jesus name".
 We always pray "in Jesus name" and you often hear those words in our public prayers.
 Those very words may even be part of many of your personal prayers.

 But aren't those words "in Jesus name" missing from the literal speaking of the prayer we pray regularly and publicly called The Lord's Prayer?
 Well, yes we don't say those exact words.
 But they are there and they are an essential part of the Lord's Prayer.
-In the sermon series beginning today we'll look at the Lord's Prayer.
-If you want to make your personal devotions relevant to what we'll be talking about for the next 8 Sundays, you may wish to review the Lord's Prayer in your small catechism, or in one of the sources for our sermons, the large catechism of Martin Luther.
+In this sermon series we'll look at the Lord's Prayer.
+If you want to make your personal devotions relevant to what we'll be talking about for the coming Sundays, you may wish to review the Lord's Prayer in your small catechism, or in the large catechism of Martin Luther.
 The Large Catechism was originally written in part to teach the pastors of his day, former Catholic priests whom Luther called "woefully ignorant" of many of the simplest truths of God's Word, even though they had become priests.
-Both the large and small catechisms are marvelous summaries of Bible truths, and the author of those catechisms told his son "I still have to study it every day".
+Both the large and small catechisms are marvelous summaries of Bible truths, and the author of those catechisms told his son "I still have to study [the Small Catechism] every day".